JUAN GABRIEL VÁSQUEZ

 The Power of Stories

-The New Crisis of an Old Democracy
+The New Crisis of Old Democracy

 The Art of Being Human: Why We Read (and Write) Novels